monikase/Data-Analytics-Projects/_11-Chess Assignment/Chess Assignment.md

       - Show a message explaining the correct input format.

 **3. Calculate capturable pieces**
+   - Using current board state and white piece's type and position call get_capturable_pieces(board, white_piece_name, white_position)
+      - It will return a list of black piece positions that white piece can capture

 **4. Print results**
+   - Print a summary message stating which white piece is attempting captures and from which position.
+   - If any capturable positions were found:
+      - Loop through each and print the name and position of the capturable black piece in a list format.
+   - If no capturable pieces are found:
+      - Display a message indicating that the white piece cannot capture any opponent.

 ```python
 def main() -> None: